sm-marketplace/web-client/README.md

 ## Development

-Siga los siguientes pasos para ejecutar el proyecto en su entorno local.
+Follow the steps below to run the project in your local environment.
-Para Windows use los script con extension `.cmd` y `.sh` para sistemas linux
+For Windows use scripts with extension `.cmd` y `.sh` for linux based systems.

 1 - Smart contract